coden0rth/.NET-SLBot/README.md

 ## Acknowledgments

-Special thanks to the OpenMetaverse community for their framework and support!
+Special thanks to the LibreMetaverse community for their framework and support!